Getting Started with CodeLogician

 codelogician --help

-• Learn the IML language using codelogician doc
+• Learn the IML language and ImandraX reasoning engine using codelogician doc

 • Convert source code into formal models